 Room types: Make sure to arrange for a variety of room types to suit your guests—families and friends sharing rooms will likely want doubles and couples will likely opt for king or queen rooms.
 Take a look at your guest list and split the block accordingly.

-Perks: Many hotels are happy to provide extras to wedding blocks that they don’t normally offer to other groups.
-You just have to ask!
-The key here—knowing what you want to ask for in advance!
+Perks: Many hotels are happy to provide extras to wedding blocks that they don’t normally offer to other groups—you just have to ask!
+The key here is knowing what you want to ask for in advance.
 Here are a few of the most common perks:

 - Shuttle Service: The hotel may have an in-house shuttle that you can take advantage of to transport guests to and from your wedding.
 This is usually subject to a max distance radius from the hotel.
 Some hotels do charge a nominal fee for this service, but you can be certain that it will be less than hiring a third-party.